pivotal/blog/README.md

 Hugo has [LiveReload](http://livereload.com/) built in, so if you have that configured in your browser, your window will update as soon as you make a change.
 Hugo is *fast*, so you might not realize the reload has already happened.

+## Viewing on Staging

+You can also double check your work by looking on [the staging site](http://pivotal-cf-blog-staging.cfapps.io/).
+Draft posts are only published there.

 ## Errors???

 If you get an error like: